adamDilger/resume/resume.typ

 *E-paper display wireless dashboard*
 - Custom ESP32 based e-paper display to show live data from a range of sources including weather, solar power generation, with data collated/polled from a Deno Deploy serverless function

+*Basic Terminal Emulator*
+- Primitive terminal emulator written in Swift, with Metal graphics for character rendering.
+A learning exercise to understand the fundamentals of terminal emulators, text parsing, escape codes and rendering.

 *Raspberry Pi Time Tracker*
 - Golang/sqlite/svelte app to track and log the time of entering and leaving the office, deployed with Docker on a Raspberry Pi, using CSS animations to display the data in the look of a radar

 *StarUML MDJ difftool*
 - Golang based CLI tool to display a coloured text diff of two StarUML ER Diagram JSON files